ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 ~~~

 If the request passes application-layer policy checks, the Transparency Log adds
-the new values for the label to the next log entry and returns an UpdateResponse
+the new values for the label to the next log entry, assigning version counters
+in the same order that the values are given in `values`.
+The Transparency Log
-structure:
+then returns an UpdateResponse structure:

 ~~~ tls-presentation
 struct {